 To open project materials once you have imported them, open the appropriate folder in the Navigation View (if required) then double click on the file in the List View.
 It will then open in the Details View on the right.
 Note that you can open multiple files at once if you wish, navigating between them by clicking on the tabs at the top of the Details View.

 To edit a document (not a PDF) that is open in the Details View, tick the ‘Edit’ box.
 Once you have done this you can make any changes you wish to the editable document.
-Additionally, you can run a spell check on the document by selecting the ‘Spelling’ option in ‘Edit’ tab on the ribbon at the top of the screen.
+Additionally, you can run a spell check on the document by selecting the ‘Spelling’ option in the ‘Edit’ tab on the ribbon at the top of the screen.

 To turn a picture found in one of your PDF files into a file of its own, for example the large Figure 3 on page 821 of the Analyzing Estuarine Shoreline Change PDF, do the following: